Great Torrington: History

 There were Iron Age and medieval castles and forts in Torrington, located on the Castle Hill.

+The name of the town derives from that of the River Torridge plus the Old English tūn meaning 'settlement'.

 Great Torrington had strategic significance in the English Civil War.
 In the Battle of Torrington (1646), the Parliamentarians, led by Sir Thomas Fairfax, swept into the town and defeated Lord Hopton's forces.
 This marked the end of Royalist resistance in the West Country.
 Today the town is recognised as an important heritage centre for the history of the 17th century, and its people can often be seen dressed in costume for historical re-enactments, festivals and celebrations.
-An interactive Civil War Experience, "Torrington 1646", marks the town's historically important role.
+An interactive Civil War Experience, "Torrington 1646", used to mark the town's historically important role.

 The Torrington jail was not big enough for more than one man so the Royalists kept all the Parliamentarian prisoners in the church.
 Then 70 barrels of gunpowder exploded and killed everyone held captive and many of their captors.
 Great Torrington Town Hall, a neoclassical style building, was completed in 1861.